 Primary School Project in Malawi

-In Malawi, education is not compulsory and only 50 percent of children attend primary school.
+In Malawi education is not compulsory.
+Only 50 percent of children attend primary school.
 Of the children who attend primary school, only 25 percent graduate.
 Even for those who do graduate, many regions of Malawi lack secondary schools.
-Most schools do not have basic resources such as desks, chairs, textbooks, pens, and notebooks.
+Most schools do not have basic resources such as desks, textbooks, exercise books, and pens.
 Classes are often held outdoors because of a shortage of classrooms.

 There can be up to 170 children in a single class and teachers often must teach two classes at once.
-Only 2/3 of teachers have completed a formal 2-year training.
-The illiteracy rate in the country is one of the highest in the world (at around 50 percent).
+Only 2/3 of teachers have completed 2 years of formal training.
+The illiteracy rate in the country is one of the highest in the world (at around 61.3 percent).

 We work with a government run local primary school in our village of Lifuwu.
-The primary school offers education to children between 7 and 14 years old (Standard 1 to Standard 8).
-The size of the classes vary between 60 and 170 students.
+The primary school offers education to children between 6 and 16 years old (Standard 1 to Standard 8).
+The size of classes vary between 60 and 170 students.
 We aim to support the school by sending volunteers, donating learning materials, such as books and pens, and helping maintain the facilities.

-We constructed various shelters so that the classes taught outside can continue when it rains.
-In addition, we constructed a fully furnished school block including all the desks for classes up to 100 children.
+In 2013 help2kids constructed shelters so that the classes taught outside can continue when it rains.
+Additionally, we constructed a fully furnished school block including all the desks for classes up to 100 children.
 We regularly donate learning and teaching materials.

 Unfortunately there is no secondary school in our area so many parents remove their children from school to help the family make a living.
 Without hope for further education, it is understandable why many of the parents think school is a waste of time.